platformsh/template-builder/templates/microprofile-tomee/files/README.md

 This project provides a starter kit for Apache TomEE Eclipse MicroProfile projects hosted on Platform.sh.

-Apache TomEE is the Eclipse MicroProfile flavor that uses several Apache Project flavors such as Apache Tomcat, Apache OpenWebBeans and so on.
+Apache TomEE is the Eclipse MicroProfile  implementation that uses several Apache Project flavors such as Apache Tomcat, Apache OpenWebBeans and so on.

 ## Services